 M: I struggle to imagine what they think of all the first generation magic-users today…

 R: Well, thankfully, most of them are dead.
-The oldest in the city is the young Catarina.
+The mage with the oldest bloodline in the city is Catarina.
 Her family, the Addobrandinis, are over nine hundred years old.

 M: I see.
 So would you say those with a long family bloodline have an inherent advantage over the younger generations?